benjohns1/portfolio/content/posts/20240124-tdd-and-testing-behavior.md

 </Code>

 ###### Green Step 2
-To make this test pass, we need both a Save() and Get() method.
+To make this test pass, we need both a Save() and GetAll() method.
 Remember, we're just writing the bare minimum code to make the test pass in this step!

 <Code language="go" heading="File: repo/users.go">
 {`package repo